Tantalus: Feasting

 The first surviving source to name the Demeter as the god who ate part of Pelops is the Alexandra of Lycophron (c.
 300 BCE), in which she is referred to via several epithets.
 The details given are that she ate the shoulder of the grandfather of Menelaeus (who is himself cryptically referred to by way of his genealogy), but nothing is said about how Pelops's shoulder came to be eaten, its replacement, or the punishment of Tantalus.
 In the Metamorphoses Ovid relates in book 6 that Pelops has a shoulder of ivory because he was cut up by his father, and that the gods restored him, except for a part of his shoulder which was absent (defuit), and in books 4 and 10 the punishment of Tantalus is mentioned in passing and includes receding waters and retreating trees.
 The story is also mentioned in the Fabulae.
 The details given are that Pelops was dismembered by Tantalus at a feast of the gods, that Ceres – the Roman counterpart to Demeter – ate a part of his arm, that the gods restored him to life, and that Ceres replaced the part of his shoulder that was missing with ivory.
 An explanation for why Demeter alone would fail to notice the content of the meal is given in later sources, with a scholium on Lycophron stating that Demeter was distracted by the loss of her daughter Persephone.

 Likewise, an explanation as to why Tantalus attempted to feed his son to the gods is not found in any sources until Servius (early 5th century CE), who gives as Tantalus's motivation a desire to test the gods.
 A scholium on Lycophron suggests that this was a gesture of hospitality, but gives no explanation as to why it should be interpreted as such.

 The story of Tantalus is also reported by the Vatican Mythographers.
-The first mythographer states that it was Ceres who ate Pelops's shoulder, and it was her who gave him the ivory shoulder.
+The first mythographer states that it was Ceres who ate Pelops's shoulder and then gave him the ivory replacement.
 The mythographer offers an allegorical interpretation of Ceres's involvement, explaining that she is the deity who ate him because goddess of earth, and earth consumes the bodies of the dead, but leaves the bones.
-The second and third mythographers also state that it was Ceres who ate part of Pelops, for the same allegorical reason, but does not mention the ivory replacement for the lost part, and instead states that it was Mercury who restored Pelops to life, and explains that this is because Mercury is the god of intelligence.
+The second and third mythographers also state that it was Ceres who ate part of Pelops, for the same allegorical reason, but do not mention the ivory replacement for the lost part.
+They instead state that it was Mercury who restored Pelops to life, and explain that this is because Mercury is the god of intelligence.